DankTechnologies/DankEats/content/recipes/curtido/index.md

 ## Make

 1. **Dressing** => add vinegar to microwave-safe bowl and microwave for 15 seconds or until warm.
 This makes it easier to dissolve the sugar and salt.
 Move to fridge to cool faster
 2. **Produce** => use sharp knife and steady hand, or food processor, to finely shred cabbage and carrots.
-[Julienne](https://en.wikipedia.org/wiki/Julienning) jalapenos if using, and finely chop cilantro.
+[Julienne](https://en.wikipedia.org/wiki/Julienning) jalapenos and onion pieces if using.
+Finely chop cilantro.
 Combine in a large bowl
-3. **Combine** => dump cooled dressing into bowl and use fingertips to break up Mexican oregano leaves and remove stems before adding.
-Mix well and serve or move to fridge until ready
+3. **Combine** => dump cooled dressing into bowl and use fingertips to break up Mexican oregano leaves, and pick out any stems, before adding to the bowl.
+Mix well and serve, or move to fridge until ready

 {{< gallery match="images/*" sortOrder="asc" rowHeight="150" margins="5" thumbnailResizeOptions="600x600 q90 Lanczos" imageResizeOptions="1920x1920 q90 Lanczos" showExif=false previewType="blur" embedPreview=true loadJQuery=true >}}